Guide on Red Hat Ceph Storage Architecture

 Durability: In exabyte scale storage clusters, hardware failure is an expectation and not an exception.
 When using data objects to represent larger-grained storage interfaces such as a block device, losing one or more data objects for that larger-grained interface can compromise the integrity of the larger-grained storage entity—potentially rendering it useless.
 So data loss is intolerable.
 Ceph provides high data durability in two ways:

-- Replica pools will store multiple deep copies of an object using the CRUSH failure domain to physically separate one data object copy from another.
+- Replica pools store multiple deep copies of an object using the CRUSH failure domain to physically separate one data object copy from another.
 That is, copies get distributed to separate physical hardware.
 This increases durability during hardware failures.

 Erasure coded pools store each object as